guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 or within a flush operation of pending data, which occurs when such state exists and :meth:`.Session.commit` or :meth:`.Session.flush` is called.

 As these requests are received, each new :class:`.Engine` encountered is associated with an ongoing transactional state maintained by the :class:`.Session`.
 When the first :class:`.Engine` is operated upon, the :class:`.Session` can be said to have left the "begin" state and entered "transactional" state.
 For each :class:`.Engine` encountered, a :class:`.Connection` is associated with it, which is acquired via the :meth:`.Engine.contextual_connect` method.
 If a :class:`.Connection` was directly associated with the :class:`.Session` (see :ref:`session_external_transaction` for an example of this), it is added to the transactional state directly.

 For each :class:`.Connection`, the :class:`.Session` also maintains a :class:`.Transaction` object, which is acquired by calling :meth:`.Connection.begin` on each :class:`.Connection`, or if the :class:`.Session` object has been established using the flag ``twophase=True``, a :class:`.TwoPhaseTransaction` object acquired via :meth:`.Connection.begin_twophase`.
 These transactions are all committed or rolled back corresponding to the invocation of the :meth:`.Session.commit` and :meth:`.Session.rollback` methods.
 A commit operation will also call the :meth:`.TwoPhaseTransaction.prepare` method on all transactions if applicable.

-When the transactional state is completed after a rollback or commit, the :class:`.Session` releases all :class:`.Transaction` and :class:`.Connection` resources (which has the effect of returning DBAPI connections to the connection pool of each :class:`.Engine`), and goes back to the "begin" state, which will again invoke new :class:`.Connection` and :class:`.Transaction` objects as new requests to emit SQL statements are received.
+When the transactional state is completed after a rollback or commit, the :class:`.Session` :term:`releases` all :class:`.Transaction` and :class:`.Connection` resources, and goes back to the "begin" state, which will again invoke new :class:`.Connection` and :class:`.Transaction` objects as new requests to emit SQL statements are received.

 The example below illustrates this lifecycle::